amonetta/carsktz/README.md

             },
             "model": "Model T"
         }, ...
+        "carsTotal": 7271,
+        "filters": {
+            "from": null,
+            "to": null,
+            "make": null,
+            "model": null,
+            "plate": null,
+            "sort": null,
+            "order": null
         }
+    }

+--
+Note: default `max` value is `20`, so value `all` is required to get full list of cars.
+No other literal values are valid.

 Pay attention that there is an array of cars so, if you try to access in code would be like: